A Children's Murder Mystery Party

 After all of the guests had introduced themselves, it was time to get something to eat and more to drink.
 While snacks and drinks were served (by the late Baroness's servants!), each guest had to track down three of the guests and ask them each a question (as indicated on the instruction sheet).
 The questions and answers are arranged to ensure that each kid is asked each question by at least three other children.
 This makes sure that at least some of the children have additional information (for later).

 After tea, the guests re-assemble with Freddie Farr.
-Freddie works his way through the plot (see the spreadsheet), and the kids are encouraged to shout out with questions and answers as we reach each part marked "All" in the spreadsheet.
+Freddie works his way through the plot - see the plot spreadsheet (download as PDF) - and the kids are encouraged to shout out with questions and answers as we reach each part marked "All" in the spreadsheet.
 (It got quite loud at times!)
 Each child has a line or two (on their individual instructions and in the master spreadsheet.
-The servants help the guests with the reading, if necessary - some guests were either shy, or struggled with some words.
+The servants help the guests with the reading, if necessary - some guests were either shy or struggled with some words.

-Everntually, we reached the denouement: Pinky Beasts (Tracey) is revealed as the murderer, and is arrested by Inspector Herring (Grandad).
-Ian Beasts (Sebastian) is revealed as the long-lost son of the late Baroness, and therefore entitled to the inheritance.
+Eventually, we reached the denouement: Pinky Beasts (Tracey) is revealed as the murderer and is arrested by Inspector Herring (Grandad).
+Ian Beasts (Sebastian) is revealed as the long-lost son of the late Baroness and therefore entitled to the inheritance.
 According to Freddie Farr (Trevor), there is enough in the inheritance for a gift (a going-away party bag) for all of the guests.

 Source Materials

-I have included all of the materials we used in PDF format.
+I have included all of the invitations and instructions we used in easily downloadable standard PDF format.
 You could re-use and extend them for your own parties.
-Feel free to contact me by email.
+Feel free to contact me by email if you want a more easily editable version of the materials.

-Materials for each of the kids' (invitation and instructions) is included below.
+Materials (invitation and instructions) for each of the kids is included below.

 Rt.
 Hon.
 Alexander Snootipants